 The Defense Advanced Research Projects Agency (DARPA) has created a system with electrodes implanted in the brain, a human memory prosthesis.
 This project has been in the works since 2013, and has recently had a breakthrough.
 Researchers from Wake Forest Baptist Medical Center partnered with researchers from the University of Southern California to test real patients.
 Researchers focused on short-term memory, like remembering where you parked your car, when you last took your medicine, and what you had for breakfast.
 This short-term memory loss, or episodic memory, is one of the most common types of memory loss in Alzheimer’s patients.
 The study results?
 Patients experienced a 37% increase in short-term memory!

-Earlier this year, President Trump signed a law that substantially increased the federal funding allotted to Alzheimer’s research.
+In 2018, President Trump signed a law that substantially increased the federal funding allotted to Alzheimer’s research.
 Funding was increased $414 million, to $1.8 billion!
 The president of the Alzheimer’s Association, Harry Johns, said “We have already seen that recent funding increases have accelerated research, and it is clear that a sustained investment in the future will be essential to continuing the momentum or research discoveries, leading to effective treatments and one day a cure.”
 Medicare and Medicaid costs associated with Alzheimer’s is estimated at $186 billion for 2018.

 Bipartisan support led to the passage of Kevin and Avonte’s Law, federal legislation aimed at protecting those with Alzheimer’s, dementia, and children with developmental disabilities who are prone to wandering.
 The new law will promote initiatives focused on reducing the risk of injury or death related to wandering and will help law enforcement identify and reunite those with Alzheimer’s with their families.
 Law enforcement agencies, non-profit organizations, and state health care agencies will have access to resources to establish programs to prevent wandering and to locate those that are missing.